freeman-jiang/eth-rps/README.md

 # EthRPS

 A simple decentralized rock paper scissors game that runs on the Ethereum blockchain.
-The application is currently hosted on Vercel at: TODO and the contract is deployed to the Ropsten test network.
+The application is currently hosted on Vercel at: https://eth-rps.vercel.app/ and the contract is deployed to the Ropsten test network.

 ## The Application